Nyung Nay Avalokiteshvara Fasting Ritual May 23 (Sat.) – May 25 (Mon.) 2015

 Details: Please bring some padding to place on the floor to protect your knees during prostrations.
 Also you may want to bring two small towels your hands.
 Lunch on Saturday will be offered by several Tibetan families.

-Deer Park will host a reading of the entire Kangyur, the Buddha’s speech.
-The Kangyur will be read in Tibetan.
+Deer Park will host a reading of the Tangyur, or the Collection of Commentaries to the Buddha’s speech.
+The Tangyur will be read in Tibetan.
 For those who do not read Tibetan, there are a few sutras available in English.
 These include: Vajra Cutter Sutra, the Sutra of Golden Light, and the Sanghata Sutra.
 Deer Park has a limited number of these sutras in English.
 If you have your own copies to read, please bring them.